ttab/elephant-repository/README.md

 The purpose of the enriched events is to allow the constructions of event-based architectures where f.ex. a Lambda function could subscribe to published articles with a specific category.
 This let's you avoid situations where a lot of systems load unnecessary just to determine if an event should be handled.

 TODO: link to more documentation of enriched format.

-## Reporting support

-The repository allows for scheduling of automatic reports.
-Reports are defined using SQL and are run with decreased privileges that has read-only access to select tables in the internal database.

-The results of the report run are written to a reporting S3 bucket where other systems can pick them up and post to f.ex.
-Slack.

 ## Metrics